Maternal death: Prevention

 Maternal Death Surveillance and Response is another strategy that has been used to prevent maternal death.
-This is one of the interventions proposed to reduce maternal mortality where maternal deaths are continuously reviewed to learn the causes and factors that led to the death.
+This is one of the interventions proposed to reduce maternal mortality, where maternal deaths are continuously reviewed to learn the causes and factors that led to the death.
 The information from the reviews is used to make recommendations for action to prevent future similar deaths.
 Maternal and perinatal death reviews have been in practice for a long time worldwide, and the World Health Organization (WHO) introduced the Maternal and Perinatal Death Surveillance and Response (MPDSR) with a guideline in 2013.
-Studies have shown that acting on recommendations from MPDSR can reduce maternal and perinatal mortality by improving quality of care in the community and health facilities.
+Studies have shown that acting on MPDSR recommendations can reduce maternal and perinatal mortality by improving the quality of care in the community and health facilities.

 According to a 2023 systematic review published by the Patient Centered Outcomes Research Institute (PCORI) and the Agency for Healthcare Research and Quality (AHRQ), "More than 60 percent of pregnancy-related deaths are considered preventable".
 The World Health Organization (WHO) has developed a global goal to end preventable death related to maternal mortality.
 A major goal of this strategy is to identify and address the causes of maternal and reproductive morbidities and mortalities.
-This strategy aims to address inequalities in access to reproductive, maternal, and newborn services, as well as the quality of care with universal health coverage.
+This strategy aims to address inequalities in access to reproductive, maternal, and newborn services, as well as the quality of care, with universal health coverage.
 Maternal mortality is difficult to measure.
-Health information systems, such as the CRVS (Civil registration and Vital Statistics), in most low-income countries are weak.
+Health information systems, such as the CRVS (Civil Registration and Vital Statistics), in most low-income countries are weak.
 Therefore, these systems cannot provide accurate assessments of maternal mortality.
-Even estimates derived from complete system such as the CRVs, suffer misclassification, and underreporting statistics of maternal death.
-The WHO strategy also aims to ensure quality data collection in order to better respond to the needs of women and girls while improving the equity and quality of care provided to women.
+Even estimates derived from a complete system, such as the CRVs, suffer misclassification and underreporting of maternal death statistics.
+The WHO strategy also aims to ensure quality data collection to better respond to the needs of women and girls while improving the equity and quality of care provided to women.